How to Force Late Winter Blooms with Shrub Branches

 Forcing branches is a very old and time-tested way to experience some spring blooms indoors while you're impatiently waiting for winter to wrap-up.
 It only requires pruning branches of flowering trees and shrubs and putting the branches in a vase.
 If you choose shrub species that know when to bloom based on temperature rather than hours of daylight, you can trick them to bloom early simply by bringing them indoors.
-We'll help give you some options of shrubs and trees that work well for this.
-No special expertise is required.

 The time to force branches to bloom inside is in late winter when the branches are budded but they haven’t bloomed on the tree or shrub.
 People commonly use Forsythia, Lilacs, Tulip Magnolia, or Crabapple branches for this, which are beautiful but there are some beautiful native shrubs you can choose as well.